k-arthik-r/ALSATE/README.md

 - After the Execution of this you could see a new text file with name *live_logs.txt* being created and sys-logs being added in that file.

-### Step 3 : Fetch Sys-Logs from dynamic text file, analyse it using the fine tuned llm and display it in the streamlit interface.
+### Step 3 : Fetch Sys-Logs from dynamic text file, analyse it using the fine tuned llm and display it in the streamlit interface along with its cause and remediation.

 - Within the Current directory open a new bash terminal.
 - activate python virtual environment,